cyber3not/ctf-writeups/HackTheBox_2024/Machines/Builder/Builder.md

 ![Screenshot9](./screenshots/9.png)

-Afterwards I got the __Master Key__ and wanted to find out how to decrypt the whole thing and found a post on [devops.stackexchange.com](https://devops.stackexchange.com/questions/2191/how-to-decrypt-jenkins-passwords-from-credentials-xml) that this can be done very easily under `/scripts`.
+Afterwards I got the __Master Key__ and wanted to find out how to decrypt the key and found a post on [devops.stackexchange.com](https://devops.stackexchange.com/questions/2191/how-to-decrypt-jenkins-passwords-from-credentials-xml) that this can be done very easily under `/scripts` with a simple function.

-And there the private key was already in usable form.
+And there the private key was now in usable form.

 ![Screenshot10](./screenshots/10.png)